Last updated on 20 May 2022 by Sara Pegarella (Law school graduate, B.A. in English/Writing. In-house writer at TermsFeed)

 Clickwrap, as the name implies, is a method of getting a user to agree to your terms or legal agreements by requiring the user take some form of action, typically clicking the "I agree" checkbox.
 A user can click a box that's clearly marked as being part of forming an agreement.

-For example, before a user is able to create an account on Engine Yard, the user must click on a box next to "I agree to the terms of service" and then must click on the "Sign Up" button.
+Here's a very standard example of this type of checkbox, where the user must click on a box next to "I agree to the terms of service" statement:

-This makes it very clear to the user that by clicking that check box, the user is agreeing to the terms of Engine Yard's Terms of Service agreement.
+This makes it very clear to the user that by clicking that checkbox, the user is agreeing to the Terms of Service.

 Another single-click method involves providing notice close to a "Sign Up" button that lets a user know that by continuing and creating an account and signing up, the user is agreeing to the linked legal agreements: